 NSV #4: I’m honest with myself about when I need to reset…

 Life happens.
 Stress happens.
 I fall off the wagon.
 It’s OK!
 These things are to be expected.
 If I start to feel out of control, I know exactly what to do to reign it in.
-I reset using the Whole30, evaluating my food, sleep, and coping habits.
-Sometimes it only takes a few days, sometimes I need a whole week or more.
-Regardless, it always works!
+I start by looking at the whole picture and honestly evaluating my eating, sleeping, and coping habits.
+Sometimes I use the Whole30 (as a 30 day or mini reset), but not always.
+Sometimes just adjusting a couple of things I know are not serving me (such as sugar or alcohol intake) does the trick!

 NSV #5: I enjoy meal prepping, cooking, and eating at home!

 Before the Whole30, cooking was not among my favorite things to do.
-If you would have told me four years ago I’d be blogging about cooking and grocery shopping pretty regularly, I would have laughed!
+If you would have told me nine years ago I’d be blogging about cooking and grocery shopping pretty regularly, I would not have believed you!

 Leading by (quiet) example can bring people together over healthy food.
 Through the Whole30, I started to enjoy my time in the kitchen, preparing meals for our family.
 Its become a source of stress relief for me!
 And, it’s brought us together in ways I didn’t expect.
 Now, all of us spend more time in the kitchen, kids included!
 It’s even brought our extended family closer…sharing what I’ve learned with them, doing the Whole30 together, and gathering to enjoy healthy meals.